mittwald/cli/README.md

   --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.

     The SSH identity file to use for the connection.
-This file will be used to authenticate the connection to the server.
+This file should contain an SSH private key and will be used to authenticate the connection to the server.

     You can also set this value by setting the MITTWALD_SSH_IDENTITY_FILE environment variable.